Kidney cancer clinic

 Our urology department has a dedicated kidney clinic on Wednesday afternoons with specialist care provided by clinicians with a particular interest in kidney tumours and complex surgical kidney problems.

-The clinic is attended by four consultant urological surgeons (Mr Tim O’Brien, Mr Ben Challacombe, Miss Archie Fernando and Mr Gordon Kooiman), and two consultant oncologists (Dr Simon Chowdhury and Dr Sarah Rudman) and supported by two specialist kidney nurses (Linda Shephard and Lesley Cooper).
+The clinic is attended by four consultant urological surgeons (Mr Tim O’Brien, Mr Ben Challacombe and Miss Archie Fernando), and two consultant oncologists (Dr Simon Chowdhury and Dr Sarah Rudman) and supported by two specialist kidney nurses (Linda Shephard and Lesley Cooper).
 A consultant uro-radiologist reviews all relevant patient scans with the entire kidney team immediately prior to the kidney clinic.

 We have a specialist interest in minimally invasive treatments for kidney tumours including robotic partial nephrectomy, treating patients with single or poorly functioning kidneys, locally advanced kidney cancer, inherited kidney cancer (such as von Hippel-Lindau disease) and those cancers invading the inferior vena cava to the level of the heart.